Alfcovap51/Sturfee.Unity.Sample.LevelsDemo/README.md

 9. Now tap the 'Level 3 Placement' button, then drag your finger across the terrain and buildings on screen.
 Notice that the object can be freely dragged along these environments.
 10. This action uses preloaded building and terrain data to determine placement.
 It does not require an API call for every environment check as level 1 does.
 11. Determine a desirable location for the object, then press the 'Save Placement' button at the top.
-12. Using Tier 2 Placement only takes in preloaded terrain data and does not hold building data.
+12. Using Level 2 Placement only takes in preloaded terrain data and does not hold building data.
 Thus it only enables ground placement.
 13. You can also press the 'Remove Mode' button and then tap on any AR objects placed to be given the option to remove them.

 ___